-In this blog post we’ll talk about how to code Minecraft mods, and the different types of mods that you can create.
-As well as what programs and websites are available - including a fun Minecraft Coding Quest class, and we’ll even give you step-by-step instructions on how to create a very simple Minecraft mod.
+In this blog post reveal how to make a Minecraft mod, and explore the different types of Minecraft mods that you can create.
+We'll also share the programs and websites available to help make modding fun - including free live online Minecraft classes.
+Plus, you'll enjoy step-by-step instructions (with a helpful video!) on how to code a very simple mod in Minecraft.

-Before we go into too many details, let's first address what a mod is.
+Before we go into too many details, we will first address what a mod is.
 The word mod is short for modification.
 In this case, a Minecraft mod will modify the game’s behavior.
 Meaning that you can make things happen in the game that wouldn’t normally happen.
-Let’s briefly overview three different examples to better understand this concept.
+Let’s briefly review three different examples to better understand this concept.

 All of these examples are possible thanks to the power of code, and with all the different resources available on the internet it’s becoming easier than ever for anybody to code mods.
 Now, before you can run all of these cool mods in Minecraft we first have to learn how to create them!